-If there is one thing I like to do it is to help people see the many ways they can “do” their life better.
-And help them make changes so what they envision actually becomes a reality.
+If there is one thing I like to do, it is help people see the many ways they can live life better.

-My work is all about helping you see where you are cluttered or unwell and create better routines and habits so you feel freer.
+My work is about helping you see where you are cluttered or unwell, and then how to make changes, and create better routines and habits, so that what you envision for your life becomes a reality.

 You deserve that.

 Change is not easy.
-And of course we all know it is also the only constant we can rely on.
-Which is just so ironic.
-But when you think about having to make a change, even if you know you need to, you get scared.
+And of course, we all know it is also the only constant we can rely on.
+But when you think about changing, even if you know you need to, you get scared.
 And caught up in the “how” – which can really stop you in your tracks.

-This time of year it seems even more appropriate to address making changes.
-Especially when it comes to lifestyle and being “healthy”.
+This time of year seems even more appropriate to address making changes – especially when it comes to lifestyle and being “healthy“.
 To be clear, I don’t believe you need to, nor should you wait for the New Year to make changes.
-But I do understand how it all works, what the New Year signifies and how motivated you are to make promises of change.
+Reflecting on the need for change and taking steps to make changes can happen any time of year.
+But the New Year has a seemingly built-in motivator and promise to propel you to make changes.

-Over time, those good intentions on doing life better tend to get lost, if you will, sometime around March – if not sooner.
-March is about the time when things are getting back to “normal”.
-Life becomes chaotic again.
+But over time, those good intentions on doing life better tend to get lost sometime around March – if not sooner.
+March is about when things are returning to “normal”.
+You’ve eased into the new year and life feels chaotic again.
 Work is hectic.
-You get back into a monotonous routine as you try to get through winter.
-“Doing” life in a fulfilling way starts to take a back seat; it starts to lose steam.
-It can be difficult to keep up with the demands to be successful in the ways you resolved just 3 months earlier.
+Monotony takes center stage as you try to get through winter.
+And “doing” life in a fulfilling way takes a back seat and starts to lose steam.
+It can be difficult to keep up with the demands to be successful in the ways you resolved just three months earlier.

-That breakdown happens in part because the plan you set (around this time of year) might have been on rocky foundation.
-Here are 6 ways to help you build a better foundation for your goals, and keep that optimistic feeling you have in January going when March, August and even next December roll around.
+That breakdown happens to many.
+And it happens in part because the plan you set might have been on a rocky foundation.
+Now is the time to build a better foundation for your goals.
+And keep that optimistic feeling you have in January going when March, August, and even next December roll around.

 1. Write out your goals and share them with those close to you.